SELKIE-WP7/Logger/docs/guide/Logger-Config-Sources.md

 **type = DW**

-This source type allows data to be recorded from a Datawell Waverider via an RF receiver connected to the local network.
+This source type allows data to be recorded from a Datawell Waverider via a [RX-C reciever](https://datawell.nl/products/receiver-rx-c/) connected to the local network.

 ~~~{.py}
 [BoB]